gmpatil/sdcnd/p04_advLaneFinding/writeup_report.md

 ![alt text][image2]

 ####2.
 Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.
 I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+Here's an example of my output for this step.

 Below is sample of binary color image with green channel showing Sobel X gradients in the threshold and blue channel showing

+Binary image of test1.png
 ![alt text][image3]

+Binary image of test4.png
 ![alt text][image32]

 ####3.
 Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.